 Geneformer

-Geneformer is a foundation transformer model pretrained on a large-scale corpus of ~30 million single cell transcriptomes to enable context-aware predictions in settings with limited data in network biology.
+Geneformer is a foundational transformer model pretrained on a large-scale corpus of single cell transcriptomes to enable context-aware predictions in settings with limited data in network biology.

 Model Description

-The rank value encoding of each single cell’s transcriptome then proceeds through six transformer encoder units.
+The rank value encoding of each single cell’s transcriptome then proceeds through N layers of transformer encoder units, where N varies dependent on the model size.
 Pretraining was accomplished using a masked learning objective where 15% of the genes within each transcriptome were masked and the model was trained to predict which gene should be within each masked position in that specific cell state using the context of the remaining unmasked genes.
 A major strength of this approach is that it is entirely self-supervised and can be accomplished on completely unlabeled data, which allows the inclusion of large amounts of training data without being restricted to samples with accompanying labels.

 We detail applications and results in our manuscript.

 During pretraining, Geneformer gained a fundamental understanding of network dynamics, encoding network hierarchy in the model’s attention weights in a completely self-supervised manner.
 With both zero-shot learning and fine-tuning with limited task-specific data, Geneformer consistently boosted predictive accuracy in a diverse panel of downstream tasks relevant to chromatin and network dynamics.
 In silico perturbation with zero-shot learning identified a novel transcription factor in cardiomyocytes that we experimentally validated to be critical to their ability to generate contractile force.
-In silico treatment with limited patient data revealed candidate therapeutic targets for cardiomyopathy that we experimentally validated to significantly improve the ability of cardiomyocytes to generate contractile force in an iPSC model of the disease.
-Overall, Geneformer represents a foundational deep learning model pretrained on ~30 million human single cell transcriptomes to gain a fundamental understanding of gene network dynamics that can now be democratized to a vast array of downstream tasks to accelerate discovery of key network regulators and candidate therapeutic targets.
+In silico treatment with limited patient data revealed candidate therapeutic targets for cardiomyopathy that we experimentally validated to significantly improve the ability of cardiomyocytes to generate contractile force in an induced pluripotent stem cell (iPSC) model of the disease.
+Overall, Geneformer represents a foundational deep learning model pretrained on a large-scale corpus human single cell transcriptomes to gain a fundamental understanding of gene network dynamics that can now be democratized to a vast array of downstream tasks to accelerate discovery of key network regulators and candidate therapeutic targets.

 Application